Why is the golden gate red

 A Safety Net Saved 19 Lives

-During construction, a safety net was hung under the bridge deck, saving 19 workers from falling into the bay — they became known as the “Halfway to Hell Club.”
+During construction of the bridge, a safety net was strung under the bridge deck and saved 19 workers from falling into the bay – they were designated the “Halfway to Hell Club.”

 It Requires Constant Painting

-Many people think it’s painted end-to-end every seven years, but painting the Golden Gate Bridge is actually a never-ending maintenance job to protect it from rust.
+Although many believe that it’s painted from one end to the other every seven years, painting the Golden Gate Bridge is actually an endless maintenance project to protect it from rust.

 Conclusion